IRIS service specifications

 Note

-To get better results from the Change Detection Analysis service it is better to use a co-registered pair having the same GSD.
+To get better results from the Change Detection Analysis service it is better to use a co-registered pair of single band assets having the same GSD.

 Parameters